-Since B2C marketing is typically focused on broad communication vehicles that can appeal to buyers’ emotions, like advertising and awareness campaigns on digital, TV and radio.
+Since B2C marketing is typically focused on broad communication vehicles that can appeal to buyers’ emotions, like advertising and awareness campaigns on digital, TV, and radio.
 B2C normally marketers operate with a lower CAC (customer acquisition cost), on average.
 For high-priced items like cars, or university courses, the CAC may still run high, but the channels of mass marketing, or mass customization - vs highly personalized marketing - is the norm.
-Because B2C marketing tends to be heavily digital, it is common to find smaller teams with a higher spend per team-member; higher use of brand and advertising agencies; metrics tend to be focused on impressions, clicks, brand perceptions, digital analytics and data visualization
+Because B2C marketing tends to be heavily digital, it is common to find smaller teams with a higher spend per team-member; higher use of the brand and advertising agencies; metrics tend to be focused on impressions, clicks, brand perceptions, digital analytics, and data visualization

 B2B typically has longer sales cycles than B2C: more complex, and less emotion-driven, buying processes with more rounds of approval, security, procurement, finance, competitive bids, etc. It is characterized by team buying rather than individual buying.
-B2B marketing therefore tends to pick its prospects very carefully and invest more in targeting them based on their profile, persona and buyer characteristics.
+B2B marketing, therefore, tends to pick its prospects very carefully and invest more in targeting them based on their profile, persona, and buyer characteristics.
 Once identified, B2B marketing will provide customized - even personalized - content to capture and retain the attention of prospects through the buying cycle.

 B2B marketing tends to have larger in-house teams; bigger investment in product marketing, events teams, in-house PR teams, field marketing, sales enablement case-studies, thought leadership, and likely in marketing operations.